-Beginning in February 1999 and through January 2013, each qualified solid waste energy facility is required to pay into the MEDF an amount equal to six-tenths of a mill ((\$0.0006) per kilowatt hour of electricity the facility sold to electric utilities.
-The facilities make the payments to the Department of Revenue, which deposited them into the Fund.
+Beginning in February 1999 and through January 2013, each qualified solid waste energy facility was required to pay into the MEDF an amount equal to six-tenths of a mill (\$0.0006) per kilowatt hour of electricity the facility sold to electric utilities.
+The facilities made the payments to the Department of Revenue, which deposited them into the Fund.
 Public Act 92-435, effective August 17, 2001, allowed the Department to assess penalties and interest if a facility submits a payment late or fails to submit payments.

 Amendments added by Public Act 94-836, effective June 6, 2006, required the Treasurer to compare the amount received by the Department of Revenue each month to the amount received in the corresponding month in 2002.
 If the amount received in 2002 was greater than the amount received for the current month, the Comptroller was to transfer the difference from the General Revenue Fund into the MEDF.
-A total of \$340,381.73 was transferred from the General Revenue Fund to the State MEDF in calendar year 2009.
+A total of \$286,806.98 was transferred from the General Revenue Fund to the State MEDF in calendar year 2010.

 The State Treasurer is required to make distributions from the MEDF immediately after January 15, April 15, July 15, and October 15 of each year.
 Maximum aggregate distributions of \$500,000 are to be made to each eligible municipality.
-Before Public Act 96-449 was passed, an eligible city, village, or incorporated town had to have an incinerator within its boundaries that these criteria; therefore, Robbins was the only entity entitled to receive disbursements from the Municipal Economic Development Fund.
+Before Public Act 96-449 was passed, an eligible city, village, or incorporated town had to have an incinerator within its boundaries that